albanafmeti/hubstaff/README.md

-Rest API client package for Laravel that you can use to consume Hubstaff REST API.
+Rest client package for Laravel that you can use to consume Hubstaff REST API.

 ## How to use